 For more information on the benefits of MPAs and its role in a Blue Economy, check out our website here or read WWF’s 2015 report on MPAs here.

 Recognising that Singapore has a key role to play in sustainable seafood, WWF-Singapore entered a landmark partnership with Marina Bay Sands (MBS) in 2017 that have since made huge local and regional impacts in ocean conservation.
 As part of the partnership, MBS supports projects to improve fishery and aquaculture farming practices in the region and increase responsible seafood supplies in the market.
 Read more here for details on some of the initiatives that have resulted from this collaboration.

-We are working with businesses across Singapore’s seafood industry – including retailers, restaurants, hotels and seafood suppliers – to help them adopt sustainable seafood sourcing practices and improve overall industry standards.
+WWF recognises the importance of using a science-based approach to engage and empower businesses across Singapore’s seafood industry to help them adopt responsible seafood sourcing practices, and improve overall industry standards.